retailcrm/transparent-email/README.md

 In official [documentation](https://yandex.com/support/mail/web/preferences/about-sender/additional-addresses.html) you can find some use-cases about aliases usage.

 ## Mail.ru
-There's no official documentation about aliases here, but you can create them with 2 ways:
+There's no official documentation about aliases here, but you can create them with these ways:
 * `janedoe+alias@mail.ru` will be redirected to `janedoe@mail.ru`
 * `janeDoe@MAIL.RU` will be redirected to `janedoe@mail.ru`

+Also, it's possible to create aliases in the settings of Mail.ru, for example, like these ones:
+* `janeDoe@list.ru` will be redirected to `janedoe@mail.ru`
+* `janeDoe@inbox.ru` will be redirected to `janedoe@mail.ru`
+* `janeDoe@bk.ru` will be redirected to `janedoe@mail.ru`